 1. Glion Dolly

-Long range on a charge and good speed make the Glion Dolly the best electric scooter overall
+Long range, good speed, and travel-friendly features make the Glion Dolly the best electric scooter for commuters

 Size: 36.2 x 11.8 x 5.9 inches | Weight: 28.7 pounds | Max Speed: 15 mph | Range: 15 miles | Max Rider Weight: 255 pounds

-If you want an electric scooter primarily to commute to and from work, the Glion Dolly is a popular choice.
+Because of its ultra-folding design, the Glion Dolly is the best electric scooter for those who have to take it on public transportation.
 The Dolly is foldable, and at 27.3 pounds, it's light enough to cart up a flight of stairs on your way home.
 It can reach top speeds of 15 miles per hour and lasts for about 15 miles of roaming, which makes it a good fit for small city dwellers.

 The Dolly has a bright headlight and built-in tail reflector, helpful when riding home in the evening or in the winter months when the sun sets too early, as well as integrated fenders for protecting the wheels.
 You can also transport the Dolly like a suitcase when you're not riding it, and it comes with a kickstand so that it stays upright on its own.

-Perhaps the only drawback of the Glion Dolly are its small wheels and lack of suspension, which makes for a bumpier ride than other electric scooters.
+Perhaps the only drawback of the Glion Dolly are its small hard rubber wheels and lack of suspension, which makes for a bumpier ride than other electric scooters.

 Read our full Glion Dolly review.